unamaria/ih-selection/spotify_player/readme.md

 # Spotify search

+## Description

 Search a song in the [Spotify API](https://developer.spotify.com/web-api/search-item/) and listen to its preview.

-The artist name has to be a link which shows information in a modal.
+The artist name is a link which shows information in a modal.

+Keywords: OO JavaScript, [Spotify API](https://developer.spotify.com/web-api/search-item/), Bootstrap, Browserify

+## Run it

+* Clone repo `git clone https://github.com/unamaria/ih-selection.git` (or copy files / download zip)